-For the FY22 Rights granted on 30 June 2021, the price on which the number of granted NED Rights was calculated was the volume weighted average closing price of Shares on ASX on the 15 trading days before, and the 15 trading days commencing on, the date of the offer (1 June 2022), being \$0.96.
-The fair value of \$0.91 is lower due to no entitlement to dividends over the service period.
-The FY22 NED Rights vested in August 2022.

 For the FY23 Rights granted on 1 July 2022, the price on which the number of granted NED Rights was calculated was the volume weighted average closing price of Shares on ASX on the 20 trading days before, the date of the offer (29 June 2022), being \$0.96.
 The fair value of \$0.91 is lower due to no entitlement to dividends over the service period.
-The FY23 NED Rights will vest on or around 30 August 2023.
+The FY23 NED Rights vested on 30 August 2023.

+For the FY24 Rights granted 3 July 2023, the price on which the number of granted NED Rights was calculated was the volume weighted average closing price of Shares on ASX from 1 June 2023 to 21 June 2023, being \$0.73.
+The fair valuation of the rights granted is based on the closing share price of \$0.71 at grant date on 3 July 2023.
+The FY24 NED Rights will vest on or around 30 August 2024.

 On vesting of NED Rights, the participating Director is allocated a number of Shares purchased on market, equivalent to the number of vested NED Rights held by the Director.
-Shares allocated or transferred to Non-executive Directors following vesting are subject to a Disposal Restriction until the earlier of the date of the Non-executive Director's retirement from the Board or 15 years after allocation or transfer of the Shares.
-While the Disposal Restriction applies, the Non-executive Directors is not permitted to dispose of the Shares held as a result of the vesting of NED Rights.
+Shares allocated or transferred to Non-executive Directors following vesting are subject to a disposal restriction until the earlier of the date of the Non-executive Director's retirement from the Board or 15 years after allocation or transfer of the Shares.
+While the disposal restriction applies, the Non-executive Directors are not permitted to dispose of the Shares held as a result of the vesting of NED Rights.